Pictish Beast: Interpretation

 In the Historic Scotland guidebook The Picts, Jill Harden writes:... most common of all [the animal symbols] is the Pictish beast.
 This intriguing figure is clearly swimming.
 Is it a porpoise, a dolphin or a creature of myth?Cetaceans are present along the east coast of Scotland.
 Chanonry Point and the Sutors of Cromarty lie close to the Pictish monasteries at Portmahomack and Rosemarkie and are recognised as some of the best sites in Britain for viewing bottlenose dolphins from the land.

 One characteristic of cetaceans is their blowhole (one for dolphins, porpoises and beaked whales; two for baleen whales).
 When cetaceans reach the water surface to breathe, they expel air through the blowhole.
 Water vapour in the exhalation condenses, producing a visible spout which trails behind the cetacean as it moves forward.
 This has a similar appearance to the crest from the head of the Pictish beast.

-Other suggested identifications of the Pictish beast have included an elephant, a kelpie (or each uisge), a seahorse, and an anteater.
+Other suggested identifications of the Pictish beast have included an elephant, a kelpie (or each uisge), and a seahorse.

+The Pictish beast has also been termed a 'swimming elephant' and may have been modelled on a particularly complex example on a stone at Golspie, which incorporates all the stylistic and anatomical elements found in other variants of the symbol.
+These defining features include the tucked-in head, a line running from the back to the top of the nose, scrolled joints and spiralled feet.

 Whatever its origin, its presence on many Christian stones and its position on them implies that, as with the crescent and V-rod, it had by then acquired a Christian meaning which appealed to those erecting the stones, e.g. salvation.